Maroubra to Coogee

 Low tide route

 If you’ve timed it right, this is the preferred route.
-A set of stairs not far from the Mistral Point will take you down to the water’s edge and along the rocks to the staircase at Liguria Street (between numbers 35 and 37 if your looking for access at the other end)
+A set of stairs not far from the Mistral Point will take you down to the water’s edge and along the rock platforms.

-As you step, hopping over pretty rock pools and admiring the patterns in the hanging sandstone, look out for the Rob Walker Rock Pool, a natural swimming hole cut into the rocks
+As you step, hopping over pretty rock pools and admiring the patterns in the hanging sandstone, look out for the Rob Walker Rock Pool, a natural swimming hole cut into the rocks.

 Low tide route Maroubra to Coogee.